odakyildiz/ipython/README.md

 # IPython Notebooks

-Time to time, I am writing tutorials in IPython notebook.
+Time to time, I am writing tutorials as IPython notebooks.
 This is the repository of the collection of them.